adagan1/PROG1180_Edge_Team/README.md

 # DO NOT EDIT IN MAIN BRANCH

 How we are going to code:
+1. Copy the .git link from the green "Code" button
+2. Clone the repository in VSCode (needs Git installed)
-1. Work in VSCode using the CodeTogether extension
+3. Work in VSCode using the CodeTogether extension
-2. When done, copy the code from VSCode to the files in the part 2 branch
+4. When done, copy the code from VSCode to the files in the part 2 branch
-3. Commit changes (only after getting approval from group)
+5. Commit changes (only after getting approval from group)

 Roles:
 Main Communicator: Sean Johnston